 Having the conversation with your parents about moving into a retirement community calls for understanding, patience, and respect.
 If possible, begin the dialogue when things are going well, before a health crisis occurs.
-Gathering information from websites and brochures is helpful, but visiting a community gives you the opportunity to experience the environment, meet the people, and decide if it feels right.
+Gathering information from websites and brochures is helpful, but visiting a senior living community gives you the opportunity to experience the environment, meet the people, and decide if it feels right.

 Your parents might consider a move from their home as a loss of freedom.
 Suggest they look at it another way.
-Moving into a maintenance-free, supportive environment might actually offer them more freedom to live life as they choose.
+Moving into a maintenance-free, supportive environment might actually offer them more independence to live life as they choose.